stringzzz/WhiteHatAdventureGame/README.md

  If you actually want to play this game for it's intended challenge, why do this?
  At that point, you may as well erase the whole script and replace it with: print("You won the whole game!") :P

+ After playing through the entire game minus the final level, I have to say I'm a bit dissapointed with it.
+ You can typically just keep repeating the same two questions in alternation to get the target's interest, making it highly unrealistic.
+ I'm considering taking a lot of extra time to make a 2nd game, with much more realistic situations and chatbots.
+ At least one thing, the passwords themselves are somewhat realistic.
+Maybe it's just too easy for me since I created the game?